LionWeb-io/lionweb-csharp/src/LionWeb.Core/Core/Notification/README.md

 // It can receive and send notifications. var compositor = new NotificationCompositor("compositor");

-// PartitionEventCounter (see the class definition below)
-// is a receiving notification handler and counts received notifications. var counter = new PartitionEventCounter();
+// PartitionEventCounter (see the class definition below) counts the received notifications. var counter = new PartitionEventCounter();

-// When notifications are not supported, partition.GetNotificationHandler() returns null. partition.GetNotificationHandler()?.ConnectTo(compositor);
+// When notifications are not supported, partition.GetNotificationSender() returns null. partition.GetNotificationSender()?.ConnectTo(compositor);
 compositor.ConnectTo(counter);

 // Creates a new composite notification to collect incoming notifications